-My Native American ancestry is through the Gitxsan tribe in Hazelton (Gitanmaax) B.C.
+My Native American ancestry is through the Gitxsan Nation in Hazelton (Gitanmaax) B.C.
+Canada and the Nisga'a Nation in Greenville B.C.
 Canada.
 I am a member of the Wolf Clan (Lax Gibuu), house of "Amagyet".
-My mother's grandparents are Peter Gordon Wilson and Amelia Angus both from the Hazelton / Kispiox (Ans'payaxw) area.
+My mother's grandparents are Amelia Angus from the Hazelton / Kispiox (Ans'payaxw) area and Peter Gordon Wison from Greenville (Laxgalts'ap) area.
 I was raised in Terrace, B.C. and spent most of my time working on our family farm, Skeena River Vegetable Farms.

 At the age of 10 I was first introduced to our artwork by two different instructors (Randy Adams and Robert Stanley) who came to the elementary school (Cassie Hall Elementary School) and taught a number of indian art lessons to our fourth grade class.
 Both instructors were very skilled artist and that first impression left a lasting mark in my mind.